 - Supervisors will NOT help the students in any way, this will be treated as an exam. - The purpose of this exam is to: - 1.
 Assess the students' ability to do research - 2.
-Serve as a starting point for the PhD literature survey and selection of a research topic - The PhD Qualifying Exam should be completed in three terms.
-If the student fails the 1st attempt, they have one more try in the 4th term. - Students who fail this exam twice will be withdrawn from the PhD program.
-Students who do not successfully complete either the Qualifying Exam or Proposal of their PhD degree may, with permission of their supervisor and the Associate Director of Graduate Studies, apply to the
+Serve as a starting point for the PhD literature survey and selection of a research topic - Effective September 2023, the PhD Qualifying Exam should be completed in three terms.
+If the student fails the 1st attempt they have one more try in the 4th term.
+Students admitted prior to September 2023 may have a different limit for ITEC-6907. - Students who fail this exam twice will be withdrawn from the PhD program.
+Students who do not successfully complete either the Qualifying Exam or Proposal of their PhD degree may, with permission of their supervisor and the Associate Director of Graduate Studies, apply to the Master's program with advanced standing toward an MNET, or MASc degree, depending on the student's topic area.
+All courses completed during their PhD studies will count towards this Master's degree. - The deadline to pass the qualifying exam in a term is the last day of exams (as set by the calendar).
+For dates see https://calendar.carleton.ca/academicyear/ You must submit the qualifying exam at least two weeks in advance of the exam. - Any term since admission counts towards this limit but LOA (Leave Of Absence) does not count. - As of 2024, you are also required to submit a list of databases and search terms used in your search for appropriate literature.
+You must also be prepared to submit rough drafts with your official submission.
+You should keep at least 3 drafts of in-progress work, including an early annotated bibliography of all work found and not included in the final draft, a first draft of your summaries and critiques, and a subsequent draft.